The individuals listed below are Christians (past and present) who are

 Riley, David Allen Rivera, Jerry

-Robinson, Adrian Rogers, Peter Ruckman, Haskell Rycroft, Lynette Schaefer, Bruce Scott, Joseph A. Seiss, Vaughn Shatzer,
+Robinson, Adrian Rogers, Peter Ruckman, Phil Russell, Haskell Rycroft, Lynette Schaefer, Bruce Scott, Joseph A. Seiss, Vaughn Shatzer,

 Jack Shelton, J.B.
 Smith, James Spillman, John Sproule, Barry Stagner, Charles Stanley, Graham